cjspurgeon/Outcomes-Prep/P01-Introduction/content.md

 # Where do we go from here?

 Before we jump in, let's take a diagnostic on our current skills sets.
+This will help you understand which companies and roles match your current skills.

-Specifically, we'll evaluate our current level of job readiness, company fit.
+Specifically, we'll evaluate our current level of job readiness and company fit.